 - For Families: An extra single bed can be placed in most rooms, while the Family Deluxe Rooms can comfortably accommodate groups of 4.

 - Walking: Not much of interest within walking distance, except near the Collectorate Circle roundabout, about 200m down the road.
 The backstreets are pleasant; not so, the Collectorate Circle with its chaotic traffic.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station to the guesthouse is Sindhi Camp, 1.5km away (6-minute drive), and is attached to the bus station.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station to the guesthouse is Sindhi Camp, 1.5 km away, and is attached to the bus station.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.

 Tara Niwas – What’s Nearby?

 Best Nearby Restaurants & Bars

 - Hitchki Bar & Kitchen – Popular bar in a basement and rooftop 2 doors down serving decent meals and cheap beer.

 - Hotel Jaipur Ashok +91 (0)141 220 4491 – Decent restaurant in the uniquely-designed hotel, but the setting is a bit dreary.
 At Collectorate Circle roundabout 200m down the street.
 (250m).

 - Café Coffee Day – One in a countrywide chain of cheerful cafés serving drinks and light meals.
 In a colorful office block, 200m down M.I.
 Road from the roundabout.